The Common Travel Area and social security benefits

 Accessing social housing support in the CTA

 If you are a British or Irish citizen residing in the other state you have the right to access social housing, including supported housing and homeless assistance, on the same basis as citizens of that state.
-Both governments have committed to taking steps to ensure that this will continue.
+Both governments have committed to taking steps to make sure that this will continue.

-If you are an EEA or Swiss citizen living in Northern Ireland before 31 December 2020 you can only access social security benefits after 30th June 2021 if you have been granted settled status or pre-settled status.
-Even if you have permanent residency you need to apply for EU Settled Status before the deadline of 30th June 2021.
+If you are an EEA or Swiss citizen living in Northern Ireland you can only access social security benefits after 30 June 2021 if you have been granted settled status or pre-settled status.

 Irish citizens living in Northern Ireland do not need to apply for EU Settled Status.